gge3/idg1100-project/readme.md

 - **ovw.sh** creates an index.html page linking all **pages.sh** files in a single page.

 - Included on the provided scripts (now available on /var/www/html) there's an automatic update to any git repository, **repoupdate.sh**.
 Set up a local git repo, then create any remote repository and link it to your local one.
 The **repoupdate.sh** will automatically ADD, COMMIT AND PUSH any modifications to the directory.

+## OPTIONAL ADDED FEATURES
+- The repo update script pushes all new files and the updated files to a GitHub repository.
+(Two stars)
+- The deployment script configures a blank installation of Raspberry Pi OS with all that is necessary for the project to work.
+(One star)
+- Also retrieve a summary of each news article and add it as a fifth line in the information files.
+(Two stars)